 The Peruvian Government is directly elected and voting is compulsory for all citizens between the ages of 18 and 70.
-In the most recent democratic elections of 2011, Ollanta Humala was elected President of the Republic of Peru.
 Peru has some of the best macroeconomic indicators in Latin America, with an expected Gross Domestic Product (GDP) growth rate well above the regional average.